READ ALSO: Final Thoughts About the Eriijukiro Museum & More

 There I found–and I find each time I visit Igongo Cultural Centre–interesting books about aspects of local culture such as language, cows, herbal medicine and folklore to name but a few.

-I would find these books interesting if they were about any culture in the world.
 They are doubly interesting to me, though, because they are about my culture, which I unfortunately don’t know well because I didn’t grow up in it.

 After browsing through the books and quickly looking at the crafts, I made my way to the museum.